Emmet Otter's Jug-Band Christmas: Releases

 The special was released on CED videodisc in 1981, alongside "The Muppet Musicians of Bremen" as part of the "Tales from Muppetland" videodisc.

 In 2005, HIT Entertainment released a "Collector's Edition" DVD which featured several deleted or alternate scenes, as well as a "lost" song that was recorded, but never actually used in the special.
 Called "I Was Born in the Trunk", the song was written for the talent show scene and was performed by the Waterville music store owner.
 Due to the sale of the Muppets to Disney a year earlier, Kermit's scenes and narrations were omitted from this release.

 On Saturday, December 12, 2015, a remastered version of the special's 1980 release had its cable channel debut alongside remastered The Bells of Fraggle Rock on ABC Family during its 25 Days of Christmas programming block.
 A 40th Anniversary DVD of the special was released by Sony Pictures Home Entertainment on October 10, 2017, followed by a Blu-ray release on December 18, 2018.
 For the 2015 airing, as well as the subsequent DVD and Blu-ray releases, Kermit's introduction and closing scenes were restored.

 In 2017, to commemorate the 40th anniversary of the special, musician Matt Surowiec produced an officially licensed "tribute" album featuring all-new covers of Paul Williams' original songs from the special.

 In 2022, the special, with Kermit's introduction and ending but not his other narrations, was made available for streaming on Peacock.

+In 2025, Shout!
+Studios made the special available for free on YouTube.